ckhdd/ROB530_WN2021_Team13_Final_Project/README.md

 4. In ncltpoles.py, replace '2021-03' in the variable 'localization_name_start'(line 31) to the yyyy-mm you are currently in.
 5. In ncltpoles.py, change the session(line 503) you are currently work on.

-Change 2013-01-10 to download any dataset you want to work on.

 ## Run python file for localization on NCLT
 ```bash
 python localiztionnclt.py